r4hulgupta/simple-website-tf-chef/README.md

 This example demonstrates secure deployment of a simple website on GCP using Terraform to create the infrastructure (Project, VPC, Load Balanced MIG cluster etc.) and Chef to configure the VMs.
 * Terraform is a popular tool for creation and management of Infrastructure as Code.
-* Chef is a popular tool for configuration management of OS and applications.
+* Chef is a popular tool for configuration management of systems and applications.
 * [Private Google Access on VPC Subnets](https://cloud.google.com/vpc/docs/configure-private-google-access) is enabled so that the VM instances with private IPs can reach Google APIs and Services.
 * Firewall rules are used to control inbound traffic through the Load Balancer only and no traffic goes to the VMs directly.